mohitjain/mohitjain/_posts/2013-01-26-quick-way-to-setup-memcached-in-ruby-on-rails-application.md

 layout: post
 comments: true
 permalink: /2013/01/quick-way-to-setup-memcached-in-Ruby on Rails-application/
 categories: optimization performance quick-solution Server tips-and-tricks
 ---

-MemCached is a high-performance, distributed memory object caching system, generic in nature, but originally intended for use in speeding up dynamic web applications by alleviating database load.
+Memcached is a high-performance, distributed memory object caching system, generic in nature, but originally intended for use in speeding up dynamic web applications by alleviating database load.

-Setting up memcached in ruby on rails application is pretty easy using [dalli][1] gem.
+Setting up Memcached in ruby on rails application is pretty easy using [dalli][1] gem.
 Once you install the gem.
 Configure few settings ie.

  [1]: https://github.com/mperham/dalli